iceman201/blog/_posts/2016-07-07-First-Blog.md

 # Getting into Web?

 last time I touch website development thats like ages ago possiblely html1.0? windows me just release? if I didnt remember wrong.
-My school teach were teaching us use MS Front page and Dreamweaver.
+My school teacher were teaching us use MS Front page and Dreamweaver.
 And I found out HTML is so hard to read because those <> </> such symbols, so I give it up.

 After University study, I did algorithm, computer graphic, embedded system, network and communication, automaton design, but website development.
 After graduate from university, I saw there were huge demande of web developer.
 Not only senior or intermedia web developer, but also junior or graduate web developer.
 It remind me a question, the furture.